-- Engage the youth and adults who work with them to evaluate the effectiveness and impact of involving youth on the organization and program, as well as its impact on the youth themselves.
+- Engage the youth and adults to evaluate the effectiveness and impact of involving youth in the organization and program as well as its impact on the youth themselves.

 - Share successes and challenges with others.

 There are many ways youth can be involved in organizational decision-making structures and program development.
-Involving youth from the beginning of a project is ideal; below are suggestions of where youth can be involved.
+Involving youth from the beginning of a project is ideal; suggestions about how and where youth can be involved include the following:

-An example of needs assessment is the USDA’s GIS project, through which youth identified resources in their community that were uploaded into a community-wide map.
-The map was then used to inform community leaders about existing gaps and challenges.
+An example of a needs assessment is the GIS (geographic information system) project from the U.S. Department of Agriculture, through which youth identified resources in their communities.
+The resources were uploaded into a community-wide map, which was then used to inform community leaders about existing gaps and challenges.
 Learn more about Youth Mapping.

 Youth provide an excellent source of human and social capital within communities.
 Their networks consist of their peers as well as family members and adult friends who have access to local resources.
-Several federally funded programs are soliciting youth leadership in order to achieve more meaningful results.
-These programs are tapping into the expertise of young people, relying on them to help determine the needs of their community.
+Several federally funded programs are soliciting youth leadership in order to identify local priorities and achieve more meaningful results.
+These programs are tapping into the expertise of young people, relying on them to help determine the needs of their communities.

 Identifying strategies to meet needs

-The National 4-H Council's Engaging Youth, Serving Communities project requires adults to work with youth to organize community forums.
-The forums can be facilitated in partnership or solely by youth to discuss the needs of the community and how to devise a plan to address them.
+The National 4-H Council's Engaging Youth, Serving Communities project requires adults to work with youth to organize community forum.
+The forum can be facilitated in partnership or solely by youth to discuss the needs of the community and how to devise a plan to address the needs.

 Developing strategies/program activities

-Youth can help create activities that will be of particular interest to their peers.
-Many of them are familiar with age appropriate team building exercises and activities that can be incorporated.
+Youth can help create activities that will be of particular interest to their peers while effectively conveying program content.
+Many are familiar with age-appropriate team building exercises and activities that can be incorporated.

 Promoting program/activities to other youth and adults

-Youth should have a lead role in promoting and presenting information that they have created and/or participated in from the beginning.
-This provides them with ownership of their efforts.
-They can also identify locations (e.g., libraries, schools, and recreational centers) that are frequented by potential participants.
+Youth should have a lead role in promoting and presenting information about the program and the activities that will be offered.
+Recruiting youth and getting them to participate in programs and activities can be strengthened when their peers describe what is available and how these opportunities were developed based on youth interests.
+Youth can also identify locations (e.g., libraries, schools, and recreational centers) that are frequented by potential participants.

 School health councils/youth advisory boards

-Communities are taking the voice of youth more seriously.
-In rural and urban areas alike, you can find youth on such governing bodies as library councils, parks and recreations boards, school boards and even city councils.
-Many of these give youth full voting privileges.
-Although this may not be allowed by some organizations, youth can still be given a chance to be heard as a representative of the community in which they live.
+Communities are taking the voices of youth more seriously.
+In rural and urban areas alike, youth are participating in governing bodies such as library councils, parks and recreations boards, school boards, and even city councils.
+Many of these leadership groups give youth full voting privileges.
+Although this may not be allowed by some organizations, youth can still be given a chance to be heard as representatives of the communities in which they live.

 Curriculum selection committees

 Organizations and agencies are concerned about retaining youth within their programs.
-Before selecting a particular curriculum to use with a target audience, it may be advantageous to have youth assist in reviewing a curriculum or training materials to determine if it will be appropriate for a specific age group.
+Before selecting a particular curriculum to use with a target audience or even after a curriculum has been selected, it may be advantageous to have youth assist in reviewing curricula or training materials to determine whether they will be appropriate for a specific age group and population.

 Providing technical assistance on youth culture: How to effectively engage youth/how to work with youth

-Youth can assist in training adults who are interested in learning about changing dynamics.
-Youth can share what is of interest to youth in general, conduct a seminar on the relevance and use of web-based social networking, or serve on a panel to talk about what it takes to engage youth of today.
+Youth can train adults who are interested in learning about youth culture.
+Youth can share what interests youth in general, conduct seminars on the relevance and use of innovative technologies such as web-based social networking, or serve on a panel to talk about what it takes to engage today’s youth.

 Participating in action research

 Young people make excellent data collectors.
-As they assist in tasks such as conducting interviews, taking photos, and reviewing feedback from surveys, they are also developing analytical skills that can serve them well in other roles.
+As they contribute to tasks such as conducting interviews, taking photos, and reviewing feedback from surveys, they are also developing analytical skills that can serve them well in other roles.